The Greatest Show on Earth – Desfile

 - We have a song.

-And we have a man who is coming up with ideas of how the school should parade and what it should look like.
+And we have a person who is coming up with ideas of how the school should parade and what it should look like.

 But what makes up the actual parade?